biwecka/gax/README.md

 3. Run the solver with the following command: `cargo rr solver` (alias for `cargo run --release -p solver`)

+4. Optionally, if you want to get real-time insights into the algorithm's execution, update the algorithm's dependency entry in `bin/solver/Cargo.toml` to enable the desired features.
+    Alternatively, the desired features can also be added as *defaults* in the respective algorithm's `Cargo.toml`.

 ## Using the `auto_runner`
 The auto runner binary does not only execute a selected algorithm over and